bemer/lts-workshop/05-DeployKubernetes/README.md

 Before starting this lab, you must follow these [Pre-requisites](https://github.com/aws-samples/aws-workshop-for-kubernetes/blob/master/prereqs.adoc).

-Note that some of these requirements where done before in the previous labs.
+Note that some of these requirements might be duplicated in the next steps.
 If this is the case, you don't need to do it again.

 ## Create a Kubernetes Cluster Using KOPS